replayio/docs/src/app/quickstart/page.md

 /%}

 {% quick-link
-  title="Test Suite Management"
+  title="Test Suites"
   icon="treeview"
   href="/test-suites/runs-view"
-  description="Test Suite Dashboard helps you stay on top of your test suite health."
+  description="Stay on top of your test suite's health with Replay for Test Suites."
 /%}

 {% /quick-links %}